US Citizen Spouse Visa

 The act of marriage, by itself, does not necessarily confer any immigration benefits upon an individual or allow a person to stay here.
 Applications must be affirmatively filed, but before an application can be filed, you must ensure that the foreign born spouse is legally eligible to immigrate.

 Our attorneys have focused on family immigration for more than seventeen years and have a wealth of practical experience — not just book knowledge — that enable them to give you unique insight into the adjudication process and help you to identify issues that may need to be addressed.
-Contact us now to get started.
+Contact our firm today to get started.